loganchaffee/eml-to-hmtl-converter/README.md

 # EML to HTML Converter

 ### About
-This tool is built with eml-parser
+This tool is built with eml-parser.
 This tool takes a folder of .eml files and converts the entire folder to html files.

 ### How to use: